tobydriscoll/udmath351/notes/system/phase_plane.md

 ```
 -->

 A center is on a knife edge between asymptotically stable and unstable: small perturbations do not decay away, but they also can grow only by a bounded amount.
-This situation might be called *weakly stable*, *neutrally stable*, or simply {term}`stable` but not asymptotically stable.
+This situation might be called *weakly stable*, *neutrally stable*, or simply **stable** but not asymptotically stable.